putyourlightson/craft-blitz/docs/README.md

 ## How It Works

-When a URL on the site is visited that matches an included URI pattern, Blitz will serve a cached version of the page if it exists, otherwise it will display and cache the template output.
+When a URL visited on the site matches an included URI pattern, Blitz will serve a cached version of the page if it has one.
+Otherwise, it will display and cache the template output.
 Excluded URI patterns will override any matching included URI patterns.

 When an element is created, updated or deleted, any cached URLs that used that element are deleted.
-If the “Warm Cache Automatically” setting is enabled the a job is queued to warm the cleared cache.
+If the “Warm Cache Automatically” setting is enabled, a job is queued to warm the cleared cache.

-Blitz is compatible with live preview.
-It will detect when it is being used and will not cache its output or display cached content (provided the server rewrite, if used, checks for GET requests only).
+Blitz is compatible with Craft’s Live Preview.
+It will detect when it is being used and not cache its output or display cached content.

-If a global is saved then Blitz will clear and warm the entire cache if the “Warm Cache Automatically” setting is enabled (and the `warmCacheAutomaticallyForGlobals` config setting has not been set to `false`).
-This is because globals are available on every page of every site and therefore can potentially affect every cached page.
-Globals should therefore be used sparingly, only in situations where the global value needs to be accessible from multiple pages.
-For anything else, consider using entries or categories over globals.
+If a Global is saved, Blitz will refresh the entire site cache if “Warm Cache Automatically” is enabled and the `warmCacheAutomaticallyForGlobals` config setting has not been set to `false`.
+This is because Globals are available on every page of every site and can potentially affect every single cached page.
+Globals should be used sparingly and only in situations where the global value needs to be accessible from multiple pages.
+For anything else, consider using Entries or Categories rather than Globals.

 ## Cache Utility

-The Blitz cache utility at “Utilities → Blitz Cache” displays the number of cached URIs for each site (Blitz File Storage only).
+The Blitz cache utility at *Utilities → Blitz Cache* displays the number of cached URIs for each site (Blitz File Storage only).
 It also provides the following functionality.

 ### Clear Cache
 Clearing the cache will delete all cached pages.